vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/README.md

 ## Test 2 - HTML5 && CSS3

-### 1. CSS3 questions and answers
+### 1. CSS3 questions

 1. What is CSS?

 2. What are all the ways to apply CSS rules to a web page?

-3. What are the components of a CSS Style for an element?
+3. What are the components of a CSS declaration?

 4. Explain the CSS selectors.